deckhouse/deckhouse/ee/modules/350-node-local-dns/docs/README.md

 ## How does it work?

 On each node:
-- there is the interface with the ClusterIP IP address of the `kube-dns` service,
+- there is the interface with the ClusterIP IP address of the `kube-dns` service;
-- a caching CoreDNS server is running that listens on this address,
+- a caching CoreDNS server is running that listens on this address;
 - there is a sophisticated iptables rule that uses a socket if it is open and ordinary K8s magic for clusterIP if it is not.

 And here is the rule itself that allows for an easy fallback: